Leading @Tech

 Psychological Safety 101 gold circular clock icon to indicate an asynchronous/online course The Science of Motivation

-Stop, Look, and Listen (Interpersonal Communication & Conflict Management)
+Stop, Look, and Listen (Communicating in Conflict)

 Bouncing Back from Burnout gold circular clock icon to indicate an asynchronous/online course

-Inclusivity in Workplace Dynamics
+Inclusivity in Workplace Dynamics From Avoidance to Action: Addressing Workplace Disruptions

 Integrating Georgia Tech’s Leader Competency Model into Our Leadership Program